eduvpn/documentation/API.md

 The response will be an OpenVPN configuration file without the `<cert>` and `<key>` fields.

+Starting from vpn-user-portal >= 2.1.1, an optional parameter `remote_strategy`
+can be specified that takes an integer.
+It determines which `remote` lines are returned as part of the generated configuration file.
+Value `0` takes the first UDP/TCP ports of the "normal" and "special" sets.
+Value `1` takes random ports from both the "normal" and "special" sets.
+Value `2` returns them _all_.
+The default is `1`.
+Only change this if you know what you are doing!
+More on `remote` lines in the VPN configuration can be read [here](SCALING.md#client).

 ### Check Certificate

 A call is available to check whether an already obtained certificate will be